 Search the contents of the FÖV

 The Competence Centre Youth Check (ComYC) is a project of the National Institute for Public Administration Germany (NIPAG).
-As part of the 18th German Child and Youth Welfare Congress in Leipzig, the ComYC will present its experiences with the youth-specific regulatory impact assessment tool „youth-check“ and show how young people’s perspective can be taken into account in legislation.
+As part of the 18th German Child and Youth Welfare Congress in Leipzig, the ComYC presented its experiences with the youth-specific regulatory impact assessment tool „youth-check“ and showed how young people’s perspective can be taken into account in legislation.

 Development of a 'youth-check' in Thuringia